allisone-homi/origin-light-unified-theory/README.md

 > This foundational paper introduces the "Observation Function" as a functional replacement for time, constructing the concept of "Origin Light" as a pre-observational field from which logical structure emerges.
 > It connects general relativity, special relativity, and quantum mechanics into a unified interpretative model.

-> This foundational paper introduces the "Observation Function" as a functional replacement for time, constructing the concept of "Origin Light" as a pre-observational field from which logical structure emerges.
-> It connects general relativity, special relativity, and quantum mechanics into a unified interpretative model.

 Pre-observational closed-form model of logic emergence and field behavior from the origin structure.

 ## License